 - Can I add visuals, data, or expert opinions to make my content stand out?

-If the current top-ranking pages offer something better than you can provide, you’ll struggle to outrank them, no matter how low the keyword difficulty score is.
+People struggle to outrank current top-ranking pages if the top-ranking pages offer something better in terms of content.
+This is true no matter how low the keyword difficulty score is.

 6. Does Your Content Match Search Intent?